wishabi/flipp-shopper-sdk-ios-binary/README.md

 - ``environment`` - The environment you'd like the SDK to work against
 - ``siteId`` - An ID that represents the SDK client.
 Use values provided by Flipp
-- ``zoneIds`` - (optional) An array of geographical areas that includes or excludes certain flights and creatives.
-Use values provided by Flipp
+- ``zoneIds`` - (optional) An array of zones used to separate site/properties within a media partner's portfolio to facilitate content targeting.
+For example, a zone for sports, another for news or food.
+Use values provided by Flipp if applicable
 - ``publisherName`` - A string that uniquely identifies the client app.
 Use values provided by Flipp
-- ``userId`` - A property uniquely identifying the current user
+- ``userId`` - A unique string anonymously identifying the current user that is used for frequency cap and improving content relevancy.
+For example, the userId can be a hashed ADID/IDFA, hashed email, internal app or account ID.
+Do not send PII in plain text or hardcode a static userID

 For example: